 For more information, please visit http://www.earthobservations.org/geo14.php?t=home

-ERT today announced its successful appraisal at Development Level 3 of the CMMI Institute’s Capability Maturity Model Integration (CMMI)® for operations and government services.
-This appraisal, at the “Defined” Level 3, demonstrates ERT’s continued emphasis on consistency, standards, and process improvement.
+ERT today announced its successful appraisal at Maturity Level 3 of the CMMI Institute’s Capability Maturity Model Integration (CMMI)® for Development.
+This appraisal, which covers ERT’s operations and government services, demonstrates ERT’s continued emphasis on consistency, standards, and process improvement.

 ERT today announced the election of Executive Vice President Dr. Mina Samii to the Maryland Space Business Roundtable Board of Directors.
 MSBR is a non-profit organization dedicated to serving businesses, universities, and individuals in the aerospace and technology sector throughout Maryland and the greater national capital region.
 One of the organization’s key goals is to inspire the future aerospace workforce by promoting and funding STEM programs.